Available in Reno at Buy Nevada First stores, or you can click through below:

 Raised by a Christian mother and an agnostic father, Paula (Pjo) Riley long felt apathetic toward organized religion.
 Her research, however, takes her to Jewish, Foursquare, Catholic, Christian Science, and other worship services, exposing her to so many believers and seekers that she begins to wonder how it is that some people crave God and others don't.
 Maybe a person's religious beliefs are not just nurture, but the product of heredity plus the influences of culture and family.
-Maybe people couldn't change our worldview if they tried.
+Maybe people couldn't change their worldview, or someone else's, if they tried.

 Riley chronicles her visits to churches and synagogue, collects people's notions about heaven, and muses about religion as depicted in lectures, books, news accounts, and a documentary about God in America.
 All those years of benign indifference, examined at last, in an effort that eventually reshapes her views about believers and believing.

-Available throug book retailers and online.
+Available through book retailers and online.
 Also in e-book format.

 Praise for this book: